 outside Business Hours and the addressee is not obliged to monitor the receipt by electronic mail outside of Business Hours, at 9:00 AM on the following Business Day.

-Where given by voice communication by the Rule Change Panel, on the date and at the time of communication.
+Where given by voice communication by the Coordinator, on the date and at the time of communication.

 In any other case when the person actually receives the notice or communication.